stac-extensions/authentication/README.md

 - **Extension [Maturity Classification](https://github.com/radiantearth/stac-spec/tree/master/extensions/README.md#extension-maturity):** Proposal
 - **Owner**: @jamesfisher-gis

-The Secure Assets extension to the [STAC](https://github.com/radiantearth/stac-spec) specification provides a way to specify what authentication scheme is needed to access an asset in secured storage.
-The aim of the Secure Assets extension is to provide a standard field for clients to recognise secure assets and access them via the specified authentication scheme.
+The Secure Assets extension to the [STAC](https://github.com/radiantearth/stac-spec) specification provides a way to specify the authentication schemes, flows, and scopes required to access secured assets.
+The aim of the Secure Assets extension is to provide a standard set of fields to describe authentication that align with the [OpenAPI security spec](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md#security-scheme-object)

-The Secure Assets extension aligns with the [stac-asset](https://github.com/stac-utils/stac-asset) library, which has support for several
-[authentication clients](https://github.com/stac-utils/stac-asset#clients).
-For internal private assets, a `SignedUrl` scheme can be specified that would handle authentication via signed URLs returned from a user-defined
+The Secure Assets extension also includes support for other [authentication schemes](https://github.com/stac-utils/stac-asset#clients) specified in [stac-asset](https://github.com/stac-utils/stac-asset) library.
+A `signedUrl` scheme type can be specified that describes authentication via signed URLs returned from a user-defined
 API.
 See the [Signed URL](#url-signing) section for a Lambda function example.

 - Examples: